 Incident & Accident

-DCH&AC is committed to being able to respond in a timely manner to such situations.
-Coaches and run leaders are first aid qualified, and will alert emergency services should this be needed.
-UK Athletics provide a Health and Safety Helpline, supported by the Royal Society for the Prevention of Accidents.
+DCH is committed to responding, in a timely manner, to all such situations.
+Coaches and Run Leaders are first-aid qualified and will alert emergency services if necessary.
+UKA provide a Health and Safety Helpline supported by the Royal Society for the Prevention of Accidents.
 If you need support, you can call 0121 248 2235 or email athleticsafety@RoSPA.com

-To report an accident, or an incident or near miss, please complete the appropriate Health & Safety Reporting Form see attached in section 5.2.
-Please send a copy of the form to the welfare officer.
+To report an accident, incident or even a ‘near miss’, complete the appropriate Health & Safety Reporting Form (see attached in section 5.2).
+Please send a copy of the form to a DCH Welfare Officer.

 How to Contact a Welfare Officer